lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

   yscale: "symlog"
 )
 ```
-These strings are just short-hands to select predefined scale objects.
+These strings are just shorthands to select predefined scale objects.
 Equivalently, you can put `xscale: lq.scale.log()`.
-Although it is more verbose, this way of creating a new scale gives use more control.
-Let us create a new symlog scale with a different threshold.
+Although it is more verbose, this second way of creating a new scale gives use more control.
+As an example, let us create a new symlog scale with a different threshold than the default.
 ```example
 #lq.diagram(
   ylim: (-10, 10),